Police are often regarded as the thin blue line between anarchy and order - and there is some truth to that notion.

 This practice creates serious problems about the equity and efficiency of police procedures.
 I once conducted a study of vice detectives and burglary detectives in a respected urban police department.
 The vice detectives used burglars as informers and did not inquire about their burglaries, while burglary detectives used addicts as informers and ignored their drug offenses.

 Because police departments have limited resources, police must employ considerable discretion in carrying out responsibilities.
 Police chiefs set priorities, employing personal values and departmental standards to govern conduct.
-Every student of police agrees that this police "culture" heavily influences how police conduct themselves on the job.
+Every student of police agrees that his police "culture" heavily influences how police conduct themselves on the job.

 Often, police employ discretion sensibly and responsibly.
 At other times, discretion can deteriorate into police malpractice.
 Malpractice refers to a broader spectrum of behavior than police corruption.
 Corruption normally suggests the sale of official authority for personal gain, whereas malpractice includes not only corruption but also mistreatment of prisoners, discrimination, illegal searches, perjury, planting evidence, and other misconduct committed under the authority of law enforcement.

 Police culture - especially unwritten codes of conduct and solidarity - is of critical importance here.
-New York's Knapp Commission found in 1972, that contrary to public thinking, New York police corruption - no worse than in many other city police departments - was not attributable solely to "rotten apples."
+New York's Knapp Commission found in 1972, that contrary to public thinking, New York police corruption - no worse than in many other city police departments - was not attributable solely to "rotten apples".
 Where malpractice exists, it usually spans entire police departments.

 In most American police departments there is a stubborn refusal at all levels to acknowledge that malpractice problems exist, especially corruption.